DXFrance/data-hackathon/doc/AzurePASSorg.md

-# how to create an Azure PASS and an organizational account at the same time
+# How to create an Azure PASS subscription and an organizational account at the same time

 Open a new In Private or Incognito browser Windows and go to <https://www.microsoftazurepass.com>